pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 ### Moving the camera or level on a treadmill

-Is it the player and the camera that moves or is the player and the camera static and the level is on a sort of treadmill?
+- Is it the player and the camera that moves or
+- Are the player and the camera statics and the level is on a sort of treadmill?

 The first choice is interesting if you have a **perspective** camera, because the parallax is obvious: elements in background are behind us and seems to move slower.